Semaglutide and Thyroid Cancer Risk: What You Need to Know

 What the Black Box Warning Actually Says

-The FDA-mandated warning states that semaglutide and other GLP-1 receptor agonists cause thyroid C-cell tumors (medullary thyroid carcinoma) in rodents.
-The warning explicitly states: "It is unknown whether semaglutide causes thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), in humans."
+The FDA-mandated warning states that semaglutide and other GLP-1 receptor agonists cause thyroid C-cell tumors in rodents.
+The warning also states that it is unknown whether semaglutide causes thyroid C-cell tumors, including medullary thyroid carcinoma (MTC), in humans.

 This is critical: The warning is based on animal studies, not human cases.
 The FDA requires this warning for all GLP-1 medications as a precautionary measure.